Samith-P/FraudLens/extension/INSTALL.md

 3. Toggle "Developer mode" ON (top right)
 4. Click "Load unpacked"
 5. Select the `extension` folder from this project
-6. The CipherCop extension will appear in your toolbar
+6. The FraudLens extension will appear in your toolbar

 #### Method 2: Edge Developer Mode
 1. Open Microsoft Edge